MCL Tear Treatment in Maryknoll, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Maryknoll, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.
+- Contact Sports: Football, soccer, and hockey players in Maryknoll, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-- Twisting Movements: Sports that require rapid pivoting or twisting motions, such as basketball or skiing, are capable of straining the MCL.
+- Twisting Movements: Sports that require rapid pivoting or twisting motions, such as basketball or skiing, can strain the MCL.
 Twisting the knee from awkward landings can result in MCL tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 Symptoms of an MCL Tear